Edictum

 The split between core and server follows one principle: evaluation = core library, coordination = server.

-CapabilityCore (pip install edictum)Server (edictum-console + edictum[server])
+CapabilityCore (pip install edictum)Server (optional server surface + edictum[server])

-Contract evaluation (pre, post, session, sandbox)Yes--
+Rule evaluation (pre, post, session, sandbox)Yes--

-outside: denyYes--
+outside: blockYes--

-outside: approve (development)Yes (LocalApprovalBackend)--
+outside: ask (development)Yes (LocalApprovalBackend)--

-outside: approve (production)--Yes (ServerApprovalBackend)
+outside: ask (production)--Yes (ServerApprovalBackend)

 Audit to stdout/file/OTelYes--

-Centralized audit dashboard--Yes
+Centralized audit app--Yes

 Session tracking (single process)Yes (MemoryBackend)--